-(1) Demerger costs include transition support and advisory costs.
-One-off separation costs are expected to be in the range of 0^{-1} and - and - and - so that the range of - so that the
+Demerger costs include transition support and advisory costs.
+One-off separation costs are expected to be in the range of \$60m - \$80m net of tax.

-The Gibson Island closure provision was increased by \$10m following a detailed review.
+(2) The Gibson Island closure provision was increased by \$10m following a detailed review.
 The increase was primarily a result of contractor rate escalations since the provision was recognised.